GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 And it’s not just the person receiving the kind act who experiences these benefits.
 Research shows the effect in the brain is the same for the person who offers kindness, the person who receives it, and all witnesses to the kind act.

 In turn, everyone who feels these effects may be inspired to offer kind acts of their own, spreading kindness in a domino effect.
-To illustrate this point to children, have them knock down a line of dominos or drop pebbles into a container of water, observing the ripples it creates.
+To illustrate this point to children, have them knock down a line of dominoes or drop pebbles into a container of water and observe the ripples it creates.
 Even the smallest acts of kindness aren’t so small after all!
 Let’s look at some kindness activities for kids.

 Kindness Card Ideas